What to eat during intermittent fasting guide

 The methods available

-The good news: They all work.
+The good news?
+They all work.
 It’s up to you.
-Which fasting schedule will suit your lifestyle best?
+Which fasting schedule will best suit your needs and lifestyle?

 Let’s have a look at how each one works.